Grow Financial Federal Credit Union

 Additional ways to protect yourself

-Protect your computer.
-There’s a lot you need to do to keep your technology and devices protected, including keeping the firewall on, using antivirus software and keeping your software updated.
+Keep your computer safe: There’s a lot you can do to protect your technology and devices, including keeping your firewall on, using antivirus software and keeping your software updated.
 For more details, read the FBI’s Internet Safety: Protect Your Computer guidance.
-The FBI also recommends not to store sensitive or embarrassing photos or information online or on your devices.

-Use strong, unique passwords.
-Long passwords with a mix of characters that avoid dictionary words are the toughest for hackers to crack.
+Use strong, unique passwords: Long passwords that avoid dictionary words and include a mix of characters are the toughest for hackers to crack.
 Don’t share your passwords with others and avoid saving them in your internet browser.
-If you need help remembering passwords, consider using a reputable password management software that’s highly secure.
+If you need help remembering passwords, consider using reputable password management software that’s highly secure.

 Staying educated and reporting fraud

-Fraudsters are always looking for new ways to evolve their scams, and this list isn’t comprehensive.
-As online scams are on the rise, you’ll want to stay updated about ways to protect yourself.
+Scammers are always looking for new ways to evolve their scams, and this list isn’t comprehensive.
+As online scams increase, you’ll want to stay updated about ways to protect yourself.
 In addition to the tips above, we recommend scamspotter.org and FBI Cybercrime as resources to learn more about avoiding these cyberscams.

 Do you believe you’ve been the victim of an online or internet-enabled crime?
 File a report with the FBI’s Internet Crime Complaint Center (IC3) as soon as possible.
 Visit ic3.gov for more information, including tips and updates about current crime trends.